FireNoobsta/ModForLightBearers/LightBearersMOD/README.txt

 Locate your Light Bearers game directory.
 Go to ".../Light Bearers/LightBearers/Content/Paks" Create a new folder called "~mods"
 Open that folder and drag "DuckMod_P.pak" into it.
-Installation is complete
+Also drag "ModBPs_P.pak" and "FactoryMap_P.pak" if you want to experiment with a new map.(It replaces desertpalace) Installation is complete

 #-----------------------------------